ibmresilient/resilient-community-apps/fn_siemplify/README.md

   | Function | Read |
   | Incident | Read all |

-The following Resilient platform guides provide additional information:
+The following SOAR platform guides provide additional information:
 * _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _Integration Server Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _System Administrator Guide_: provides the procedure to install, configure and deploy apps.

 The above guides are available on the IBM Knowledge Center at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
-On this web page, select your Resilient platform version.
-On the follow-on page, you can find the _App Host Deployment Guide_ or _Integration Server Guide_ by expanding **Resilient Apps** in the Table of Contents pane.
+On this web page, select your SOAR platform version.
+On the follow-on page, you can find the _App Host Deployment Guide_ or _Integration Server Guide_ by expanding **SOAR Apps** in the Table of Contents pane.
 The System Administrator Guide is available by expanding **System Administrator**.

 ### Cloud Pak for Security
 If you are deploying to IBM Cloud Pak for Security, the requirements are: